huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 Lab access requires a reset of the temporary passphrase over Secure Shell (SSH).

-Lab users needs to reset their passphrase in two step following the guide in their lab access link.
+Lab users needs to reset their passphrase in two steps following the guide in their lab access link.

 Their first step is to reset the passphrase on a virtual machine that we have named 'entry'.
 This is the first machine (jump-host) into their lab that we fully control for security and logging purposes.